 I definitely consider this recipe one of the ultimate comfort foods.
 As we are a homesteading family, it gives me a chance to incorporate everything from our land and the satisfaction of knowing that everything I am feeding my kids is real good food.

 It is a staple around here in the winter months (it often gets below zero here in Minnesota) because not only does it taste amazing but it adds vital (IMO) nutrients to our diet.
 If you prefer turkey, you will love my Turkey Noodle Soup, too!

 Chicken Noodle Soup Recipe

 This recipe is a keeper!
 Not only is it easy, but you can customize it to fit your tastes.
 For instance, we loved the added flavor that the dried thyme adds, but some folks prefer their soup without.
-Some folks prefer to use shaved carrot instead of the round slices.
+Some folks prefer to use shaved carrots instead of round slices.
 But having a great base recipe to work from is essential.

 We have changed it a lot from when my Great-Grandma made it.
 She would add the entire chicken (skin and all) into a pot and do a slow and low boil.
 Then add in the mirepoix of celery, onions, and carrots.
 She didn’t ever skim off any fat from the top and honestly, her chicken noodle soup “recipe” was amazing.
 I put the word recipe in quotations because often times it was her throwing the basic ingredients in a pot and walking away, never measuring anything.
 She was always creating the best meals!